Anonymous3202/ValExtractor/Implementation/idea/README.md

 <img src="fig/finished.jpg" align="center" />

-All the results of idea execution are in `Evaluation/patch/Lang/idea` folders, which are stored in the form of `patch`..
+All the results of idea execution are in `Evaluation/patch/Lang/idea` folders, which are stored in the form of `patch`.